jockii/NightVip/README.md

   ]
 "ConfigVersion": 1                //  non uses
 ```
-Follow the data entry formats from the cronfig example.
+Follow the data entry formats from the config example.
 ### `Commands`
 ```
 !nightvip